 3. The victims have to relive the trauma all over again

 One of the top reasons why you should think twice before watching the new Dahmer series on Netflix is this.
-After it dropped on the streaming service giant, they used a side-by-side comparison of Dahmer’s trial to promote it.
+After it dropped on the streaming service giant, a side-by-side comparison of Dahmer’s trial went viral on Twitter.
 In the clips, we see the real Rita Isbell and the actress playing her give an emotional and angry statement in court.

 - For those who don’t know Rita Isbell is the sister of Errol Lindsey, a 19-year-old boy who became one of Dahmer’s twisted experiments.